 How can I secure my iPhone, iPad, or iPod touch?

-Note: Although you can use the manual instructions here, another option is to use the Get Connected iOS utility to configure your device automatically.
+Although you can use these manual instructions, another option is to use the Get Connected iOS utility to configure your device automatically.

 To secure the data on your mobile device, you should always use a pattern, PIN, passcode, or password to lock your device.
 If your device is lost or stolen, this precaution can prevent others from accessing your email, calendar, contacts, and other data.
 See How can I protect data on my mobile device?

 Every iOS device provides a Passcode Lock feature that lets you set a four-digit passcode for locking the device.
 On a device running iOS 4 or later, you can choose to set either a simple, four-digit passcode or a variable-length alphanumeric passcode.

 To use Passcode Lock on your iOS device:

 - From the home screen, tap , and then choose .

 - Switch to , and then tap .

 - Enter your passcode, tap , re-enter your passcode to confirm it, and then tap .